kungfrank/ros_inception_v3/README.md

 # ros_inception_v3

-This repository contains the code which run tensorflow image recognition in ROS ,and also enable to train your own model for image recognition.
+This repository contains the codes to run tensorflow image recognition with Inception V3 network in ROS.
+Also, enable users to train their own network model for image recognition.

 ## reference